na-na-hi/renget/archive/smgenskins.md

      For the unique feature of this skin; upon getting a kill, this skin has a visual indicator which draws four cards behind her for the player.
 Getting four-in-a-row permanently 'upgrades' the Special Effect for that forme on the player's account (carrying across entire games), making it emanate additional visual / particle effects and making the suit-motif on the back of whichever forme you are in glow.
 After the Special Emote ends (from any non-movement action), if the Special Emote is enhanced for that forme, the suit on the back of the forme will continue to glow / emanate particle effects (until 'turned off', by using the Special Emote again or shifting forme).
 This applies once, to each forme corresponding to the suit you get a four-in-a-row for, and thus to logically 'complete' this skin, it's four rolls of a 1/256 chance (~1,000 kills to complete, luck aside).
 Doing this in the Practice Range does show you what the enhanced effect looks like, but does not upgrade the Special Emote in any other gamemode.

  - Janus
    - Bass Drop Janus is part of the Disco skinline, and so his Special Emote has him create a small dancefloor around himself with some electronic music playing.
+Additionally, his VFX accents will slowly cycle through the rainbow.
    - Danny Phantom Janus

  - Jing Wei